FortuneN/FineCodeCoverage/README.md

 Configuration is available with Visual Studio settings and project msbuild properties.
 All visual studio settings can be overridden from test project settings and some settings can only be set in project files.

+The coverage tools that FCC leverages are by default installed into the FineCodeCoverage directory within `Environment.SpecialFolder.LocalApplicationData`.
+This can be changed with the ToolsDirectory Visual Studio option.
+Ensure that this containing directory exists and upon restart the tools will be installed within.

 ---

 ### <a href="https://www.youtube.com/watch?v=Rae5bTE2D3o" target="_blank">Watch Introduction Video</a>